The Kidfriendly Method: Learning That Feels Just Right

 We design for confident progress.
 Research on the "zone of proximal development" (Vygotsky, 1978) and desirable difficulty (Bjork & Bjork, 2011) suggests learners grow best when challenged just beyond their current ability—but not so far that frustration sets in.
 Kidfriendly aims to keep practice in this productive band, where success feels earned rather than given.

 We adapt as children work.
 Like a skilled teacher reading the room, our system responds to how a session is going—not just whether answers are right, but the pattern and context of each child's journey.
-This isn't a fixed algorithm; it's adaptive pacing informed by multiple signals.
+This isn't static pacing; it's adaptive pacing informed by multiple signals.

 We protect the feeling of capability.
-Kahneman's research on the peak-end rule (Kahneman et al., 1993) shows that how an experience ends shapes how we remember it.
-Kidfriendly is designed so children typically finish sessions feeling capable, not defeated—because that memory colours whether they want to come back.
+Research on how effortful study experiences end suggests that endings can shape what learners remember and what they choose to do next (Finn, 2010).
+Kidfriendly is designed so children typically finish sessions feeling capable, not defeated, because that memory colours whether they want to come back.

 We support recovery from struggle.
 Every child hits rough patches.
 Rather than letting frustration compound, our system aims to offer appropriate support when it matters—helping children find their footing again before confidence wavers.

-The goal isn't just to teach maths facts or reading skills.
+The goal isn't just to teach isolated skills.
 It's to shape how a child sees themselves as a learner.

 A child who believes they're "bad at maths" approaches every maths problem with dread.
 Their working memory is already occupied by worry before they've read the question.
 They give up faster, try fewer strategies, and remember less.